SunLife equity release review 2024

 - The property should be of standard construction i.e. built form bricks and mortar

-To find out how equity release providers compare or to see how much cash you could release from your home, use our no-obligation easy-to-use free calculator.
+To find out how providers compare or to see how much cash you could release from your home, use our no-obligationfree equity release calculator.

-And finally, before you reach a decision, give it plenty of thought, make sure you understand exactly what you are committing to, consider the alternative and talk through your intentions with your family.
+And finally, make sure you understand exactly what you are committing to, consider the alternatives to equity relese and talk through your intentions with your family.

 Try the calculator